 The study is continuing to enroll participants.
 The researchers hope next to test vorinostat in patients receiving a transplant from an unrelated donor, which carries an even greater risk of graft-vs.-host disease.
 This approach is not currently available outside of this clinical trial.

-Patients seeking more information about the current clinical trial or about other treatment options at the University of Michigan Comprehensive Cancer Center, are urged to call the U-M Cancer AnswerLine™ at 800-865-1125 or visit our clinical trials website.
+Patients seeking more information about the current clinical trial or about other treatment options at the University of Michigan Comprehensive Cancer Center, are urged to call the U-M Cancer AnswerLine™ at 800-865-112.